InTAct: Interval-based Task Activation Consolidation for Continual Learning: Interval Arithmetic

-Second, interval arithmetic is subject to the \emph{dependency problem}.
-When a variable appears multiple times in an expression, interval arithmetic treats each occurrence independently, which can lead to a significant overestimation of the true range.
-A classic example is computing $x - x$ with $x = [0, 1]$.
-The result is:
+First, theoretically, IA requires \emph{directed rounding}, expanding the bounds slightly outward, to strictly guarantee that no precision errors are excluded.
+However, in the context of neural networks, these microscopic floating-point errors are negligible compared to the inherent high variance and noise of the feature activations.

-This is a valid enclosure, but the true range for the function $f(x) = x - x$ over the interval $[0, 1]$ is simply $\{0\}$.
-This overestimation, also known as the \emph{wrapping effect}, is a central challenge in interval-based methods, as seen in both matrix multiplication and complex dynamic systems \cite{Jaulin2001, moore2009introduction}.
+Second, IA is subject to the \emph{dependency problem}.
+When a variable appears multiple times in an expression, each occurrence is treated independently, leading to an overestimation of the true range (often called the \emph{wrapping effect}).
+For example, computing $x - x$ for $x \in [0, 1]$ yields $[-1, 1]$ rather than the true set $\{0\}$.
+In our framework, this results in conservative (looser) bounds.
+While this guarantees that no valid data is excluded, it implies that the protected hypercubes may occupy more volume than the underlying data strictly requires.